 4. Open A Business Banking Account

 It is always wise to have a separate bank account for your business.
 This has several advantages one of them being that the bank is more likely to offer up a loan to a business than to an individual.
-Another being that you will be able to monitor how your business is doing financially.
+Another is that you will be able to monitor how your business is doing financially.
 It is always best to research several banks on the facilities they offer to businesses and see which one best fits your needs before you can decide which bank to use.

-5. Choose Legal Structure
+5. Choose a Legal Structure

 6. Identify Your Target Market & Research Competition

-7. Choose Brand Colours & Design Logo
+7. Choose Brand Colours & Design a Logo

 Your logo needs to be simple and reflect your business.
 This will be what customers see in place of your name.
 You also need to choose the theme colours wisely.
 They need to be colours that reflect your business as well.
 They need to be colours that are easy on the eyes and that will not overwhelm the onlooker.